 Carnegie Hall, Room 104

-Urban social geography is the study of social and spatial dimensions of city life.
-In this course, we will explore some of the ways in which urban society is organized geographically.
-We will also consider the implications of urban social geographies for public policy on three issues of contemporary significance in the American context: (1) racial residential segregation; (2) sprawl and urban redevelopment; and (3) social well-being and the urban built environment.
+City life offers students a course of in-depth study in the subfield of urban social geography.
+In this course, we will explore some of the ways in which forces of social exclusion and efforts to promote social inclusion contribute to the geographical organization of cities.
+Our exploration focuses on several issues of contemporary significance in the American context: (1) residential segregation and integration; (2) gentrification; and (3) social well-being and the urban built environment.
 Race, class, and gender relationships are at the heart of these issues.
-This course therefore also considers how relationships of race, class and gender affect and is affected by the urban landscape.
+This course therefore also considers how the intersectionality of race, class and gender affect and are affected by urban landscapes.

 Daniel Trudeau, Associate Professor